An Introduction to Modern Computational Physics#

 About Large Langauge Models#

 In a similar vein, you aren’t allowed to use LLM for help.
-This includes chatGPT, google bard, claude, etc.
+This includes chatGPT, google bard/gemini, claude, etc. You must turn off the generative AI in colab if you have it on (which it might be by default).

 Academic Integrity#